ycrc/ycrc.github.io/docs/data/backups.md

 | `/gpfs/milgram/pi/groupname`| `/gpfs/milgram/pi/groupname/.snapshots`      |
 | `/gpfs/slayman/pi/gerstein` | `/gpfs/slayman/pi/gerstein/.snapshots`       |

-For example, if you wanted to recover the file `/gpfs/ysm/project/bjornson/rdb9/doit.sh` (a file in the bjornson group's project directory owned by rdb9) it would be found at `/gpfs/ysm/.snapshots/date/project/bjornson/rdb9/doit.sh` .
+Within the snapshot directory, you will find multiple directories with names that indicate specific dates.
+For example, if you wanted to recover the file `/gpfs/gibbs/project/bjornson/rdb9/doit.sh` (a file in the bjornson group's project directory owned by rdb9) it would be found at `/gpfs/gibbs/.snapshots/date/project/bjornson/rdb9/doit.sh` .

 !!! info "Snapshot Sizes"
     Because of the way snapshots are stored, sizes will not be correctly reported until you copy your files/directories back out of the `.snapshots` directory.